Women's Giving Circle

 What does it do?

-The Women’s Giving Circle provides a rewarding experience for both donors and grant recipients by creating a greater ability to make a difference through combining financial resources with other women.
-The Giving Circle also provides opportunities for personal involvement in decision making.
+Provides a rewarding experience for both donors and grant recipients by creating a greater ability to make a difference through combining financial resources

 How does it work?